mozilla/data-docs/src/cookbooks/retention.md

           COUNTIF(udf_bitpos(days_created_profile_bits) = 13 AND udf_active_n_weeks_ago(days_seen_bits, 0)) AS new_profile_active_in_week_1
   FROM
     telemetry.clients_last_seen
+  -- We need to "rewind" 13 days since retention is forward-looking;
+  -- we calculate retention for "day 0" based on clients_last_seen data from "day 13".
   WHERE DATE_SUB(submission_date, INTERVAL 13 DAY) = "2019-10-01"
   GROUP BY client_id, submission_date
 ),